janlueders/react-native/README.md

-# react-native
+# react-native-element-generator
-All Kinds of React-Native Components
+Packge which could be used to generate all Kind of React-Native Components and may some usefull Subcomponents like LoadiingModals, Blinking Icons or Text.

 # Usage
 These is an Example how to use the ElementGenerator in functions or in a render function itself.